 One of the topics that we discussed last year was how the company handles so-called conflict minerals.
 Conflict minerals are resources that are frequently used in electronics and are sourced from regions that are subject to armed conflict.
 Rebels and government troops use the proceeds from the mines to fund their fighting.
 Yamaha's products include keyboards and other electronic instruments.
 We want to be sure that they avoid using conflict minerals in those electronics.
 During our discussions it became clear that Yamaha has a very strict and rigid policy for preventing the use of minerals with dubious origins in their instruments.”

-Read more about our SRI strategy and funds.
+Read more about our impact equities and bond strategy and funds.